nathan-j-brenner/nathan-j-brenner.github.io/_posts/2017-01-21-ngrx-tutorial.md

 If you wanted to display that data, you could change the token property in `defaultSession`, then in  your app component template, provide: `{{session.token | async}}`.
 This isn't the only way to get the value, and you'll likely not be displaying properties of the store in smart components.

+###### 8. Add router and some components

-###### 10. Now that our reducer is set up, let's demonstrate the features without using the backend.
+Now that our reducer is set up, let's demonstrate the features without using the backend.
 For that, we're going to need a router and some additional components:
 - container components that the user could route to: home, registration, login, page-not-found
 - a navbar component to sit in the app component along with the router-outlet directive.